9 min read

 Compare multiple lenders — rates vary significantly across the market.
 A broker with access to a wide panel (like Bridging Loan Rates) can show you options you wouldn't find by approaching lenders directly.
 Many bridging lenders only work through intermediaries.

 Consider the total cost, not just the monthly rate.
-A lender offering 0.55% with a 2% arrangement fee may cost more overall than one offering 0.65% with a 1% fee, especially on shorter-term bridges.
+A lender offering 0.55% may cost more overall than one offering 0.65% if you add on any exit fees or a longer minimum interest period — always compare the total charge for credit, not just the headline rate.

 Your property may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it.